shoebot/shoebot/doc/source/commands.rst

   Sets the blending mode to apply to the colors of new elements.

+  Blending modes, also known as Porter-Duff compositing operations, are ways to combine two images.
+Usually, an image (destination) placed on top of another (destination) completely covers it; this is the OVER blending mode, but there are many others that give distinct results, and which you might know from image editors.

   - ``OVER`` -- draw source layer on top of destination layer
   - ``MULTIPLY`` -- source and destination layers are multiplied.
 This causes the result to be at least as dark as the darker inputs.